aperkes/website/content/english/project/cowbird-housing.md

 ### Homemade sound isolation boxes

-Large metalic sound chamers are extremely expensive, and the excelled Ofer Boxes aren't generally large enough for cowbirds.
+Large metalic sound chamers are extremely expensive, and the excellent Ofer Boxes aren't generally large enough for cowbirds.
-Based on the designs from accoustic solutions, and the well used ofer boxes, I build a wooden box that functioned well for our purposes of playing sounds to cowbirds.
+Based on the designs from accoustic solutions, and the well used Ofer boxes, I build a wooden box that functioned well for our purposes of playing sounds to cowbirds.
 A little labor intensive, but functional.

 ### 9-rack playback